-- Links to websites: Use the Campaign URL Builder on the Google Analytics Demos & Tools site.
+- Links to websites: Use the Campaign URL Builder.

-- Android-app ads: Use the Google Play URL Builder.
+- Android-app ads: Use the Play Campaign URL Builder.

-You must be using Analytics iOS SDK v3 or higher, but you don’t have to make any changes in the SDK for this feature to work.
+You must use the Google Analytics for Firebase SDK, but you don't need to make changes in the SDK for this feature to work.

 Manual set up

 If you want to set up your custom campaigns manually, make sure you separate the parameters from the URL with a question mark.
 List the parameters and values as pairs separated by an equal sign.
 Separate each parameter-value pair with an ampersand.
 For example: